WartyMN/F256-FileManager/documentation/using.md

 - [I want to rename a file](#i-want-to-rename-a-file)
 - [I want to view the contents of a file as text](#i-want-to-view-the-contents-of-a-file-as-text)
 - [I want to view the contents of a file as hex data](#i-want-to-view-the-contents-of-a-file-as-hex-data)
-- more to come...

 ### Working with Memory
 - documentation coming soon...

 ### Loading files and other applications
-- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit `<ENTER>` (or `L`) to load it. f/manager will turn over the file to pexec, and it will fire it up for you.
 - [I want to launch a Foenix program](#i-want-to-launch-a-foenix-program)
 - [I want to load a SuperBASIC program](#i-want-to-load-a-superbasic-program)
 - [I want to load a music .mod file](#i-want-load-a-mod-file)